Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/crud-operations-with-prisma-and-fastify.md

 npm i fastify
 ```

-I've also been able to add a start script for our application in the `package.json` file.
+I've also added a start script for our application in the `package.json` file.

 ```json
 "scripts": {